polgreen/oracles/README.md

-# Oracles for synthesis
+# Oracles
+This repository contains sample oracles for synthesis modulo oracles and satisfiability modulo oracles

+## Building the oracles

+- Download Eigen and CBMC
+- Edit Config.inc to include the correct paths to Eigen and CBMC
+- Compile CBMC
+- run Make

+## number_oracles

+## max-example

-This repository contains some example oracles for synthesis which could be used to synthesise a function that computes the maximum of 2 numbers, i.e., to solve this SyGuS problem
+Examples which could be used to synthesise a function that computes the maximum of 2 numbers, i.e., to solve this SyGuS problem

 ~~~
 (set-logic LIA)